ChristianSi/lytspel/README.md

-* Otherwise, if a vowel is spoken with a full vowel sound in some regions, while reduced to a schwa or omitted altogether elsewhere, Lytspel tends to write the full version, e.g. «cátegori, ínevaitiv, militerri, portrait, prymerri, python, roazmairi, téstimoan» ‹category, innovative, military, portrait, primary, python, rosemary, testimony›.
+* Otherwise, if a vowel is spoken with a full vowel sound in some regions, while reduced to a schwa or omitted altogether elsewhere, Lytspel tends to write the full version, e.g. «cátegori, ínevaitiv, militerri, portrait, prymerri, python, roazmairi, téstimoani» ‹category, innovative, military, portrait, primary, python, rosemary, testimony›.
 * If some people pronounce /I/ and others a schwa, Lytspel uses «i» if that's the original representation, e.g. «simplify».